-The multicounty EMS agency must complete and submit an EMS Plan annually to EMSA in compliance with Sections 1797.250 and 1797.254 of the Health and Safety Code.
+The multicounty EMS agency must be in compliance with Sections 1797.250 and 1797.254 of the Health and Safety Code.
+As such, the multicounty EMS agency shall have an EMS Plan approved by EMSA on file covering the time period of the previous fiscal year of funds being received.